 While serving on the FRIENDS' Parent Advisory Council, Anthony now realizes that making sure fathers are included is not just a local problem for Kent County, but a nationwide problem that has been ingrained.
 Anthony is now using his platform to bridge the gap with those fathers who might not have access to the wealth of knowledge he has obtained.
-He has devoted himself to going into at-risk neighborhoods to share information with fathers about the different opportunities continued on page 5
+He has devoted himself to going into at-risk neighborhoods to share information with fathers about the different opportunities and programs that are available to them locally.
+He also continues to continued on page 5